vectordotdev/vector/website/content/en/highlights/2021-08-25-0-16-upgrade-guide.md

 ### Component name field renamed to ID {#name-to-id}

 Historically we've referred to the component ID field as `name` in some places, `id` in others.
-We've decided to standardize on `ID` as we feel this is more closer to the intention of the field: an unchanging identifier for components.
+We've decided to standardize on `ID` as we feel this is closer to the intention of the field: an unchanging identifier for components.

 For example, with the component config: